prissmmnlp/dfci_msk_teacher_student/README.md

 Preprocessing code is included but would need to be modified to work on external EHR data depending on its data delivery format.

-To run inference, use the file 5_external_prissmm_inference.ipynb.
+To run inference, use the notebook 5_external_prissmm_inference.ipynb.
 You will need a dataset containing a column labeled "text", in which each observation corresponds to the imaging report on which you would like to run inference.
+The notebook currently runs inference on synthetic_example_imaging_data.csv, yielding output file synthetic_example_imaging_inference_result.csv .

 Student model weights can be obtained from https://huggingface.co/kenlkehl/dfci-student-imaging .
 A Docker image that will run inference on a synthetic dataset of five imaging reports is also available there.